Schindler-EPFL-Lab/thermoxels/README.md

 ## Contribute

-We welcome contributions to Thermoxels.
-Please look at existing issues on the code.
+We welcome contributions to Thermoxels!

 We format code using ruff and follow PEP8.
 The code needs to be type annotated and following our documentation style.